DoD-Platform-One/Harbor/README.md

 # FAQs:

-## What is the intent of this repository?
-To allow consumers of Big Bang to easily create their own clones of the Iron Bank Container Registry

 ## Why do I need to clone Iron Bank?
 Can't I just pull directly from Iron Bank?
 Big Bang deployments must pull from a registry that uses HTTPS and basic authentication.
 So a Big Bang Cluster basically needs a Robot Account.
 Getting a Robot Account from Iron Bank involves a bit of red tape.
 By cloning Iron Bank you can create your own Robot Account in a self service fashion.